Ddam/ddstack/README.md

-# Devtools - Docker Stacks
+# DDStack - Docker Stacks

 Here are some stacks of development made in Docker.
 Rather Web oriented she can help during the development of a Web project :)